Toby Keith discography

 American country music singer Toby Keith released 21 studio albums and eight compilation albums.
-He released 70 singles, with 65 of them charting on the Billboard country chart; 54 reached the Top 40, 40 made the top 10, and 20 went to number one from 1993-2021.
+He released 71 singles, with 66 of them charting on the Billboard country chart; 54 reached the top 40, 40 made the top 10, and 20 went to number one from 1993 to 2021.

-Keith sold over 30 million albums in the US, which made him the fifth best-selling country artist in the US since 1991 when Nielsen SoundScan started tracking music sales.
+Keith sold over 30 million albums in the US, which made him the fifth best-selling country artist in the US since 1991, when Nielsen SoundScan started tracking music sales.